fasiha/ebisu/README.md

 ### Updating the posterior with quiz results

 One option could be this: since we have analytical expressions for the mean and variance of the prior on \\(p_t^δ\\), convert these to the [closest Beta distribution](https://en.wikipedia.org/w/index.php?title=Beta_distribution&oldid=774237683#Two_unknown_parameters) and straightforwardly update with the Bernoulli likelihood as mentioned [above](#bernoulli-quizzes).
-However, we will show that it is more accurate to do the likelihood update analytically, and delay fitting to a Beta until the last minute.
+However, we can do much better.

 By application of Bayes rule, the posterior is
 \\[Posterior(p|x) = \frac{Prior(p) · Lik(x|p)}{\int_0^1 Prior(p) · Lik(x|p) \\, dp}.\\]